 The program consists of the common core plus eight additional courses in a concentration area.
 Bachelor of Arts students are required to take fourteen general electives which may be psychology and/or other department courses.
 Students may choose to complete a minor or double-major.
 Bachelor of Arts students must fulfill the Modern Language requirement.

-and PSY 106 are not sequential, i.e., one is not a prerequisite for the other.
+PSY 105 and PSY 106 are not sequential, i.e., one is not a prerequisite for the other.
 They may be taken in either order.

-Students must complete the requirements from one of the following concentrations: Standard; Human Development; Human Services; Industrial-Organizational; Community; or Comprehensive Evening Program.
+Students must complete the requirements from one of the following concentrations: Standard; Human Development; Human Services; Industrial/Organizational; Community; or Comprehensive Evening Program.
 Students are limited to only declaring one concentration.

-Content displayed from Major Requirements on DePaul University Catalog
+Content displayed from this DePaul University catalog page.